VACCINES – FRIEND OR FOE?

-- Any student eligible to take a Trinity Elective can select this Trinity Elective except for the students from the following programmes: Programmes in School of Biochemistry and Immunology, Microbiology, Molecular Medicine and Human Health and Disease.
+- Any student eligible to take a Trinity Elective can select this Trinity Elective except for the students from the following programmes: Programmes in School of Biochemistry and Immunology, Genetics, Neuroscience, Microbiology, Molecular Medicine and Human Health and Disease.

 Also any students taking module BYU22206 Microbes, immune systems and their interactions and the Trinity Elective TEU00512 Life and Death in Data: Plagues, Pestilence, and Pandemics cannot select this Trinity Elective.